Living in the UK for almost a decade now, missing home (the Philippines) is inevitable. I normally feel homesick most of all in winter time.

 Some of my all-time Filipino food favourites are adobo, asado, menudo and lechon with Mang Tomas sauce!

 Filipino food definitely makes me feel closer to home!
-Special mention to my favourite – Jolibee that will soon open up their first branch here in the UK.
+Special mention to my favourite – Jollibee that will soon open up their first branch here in the UK.
+I also love British food.

 Beautiful beaches and landscapes